 Looking ahead, which trends do you think will likely impact the sustainability of winter tourism in mountain regions?

-In my view, human-caused climate change will have the biggest impact on sustainability of winter tourism, and the whole planet.
+In my view, human-caused climate change will have the biggest impact on the sustainability of winter tourism, and the whole planet.

 However, society is becoming smarter, and will soon be ready for a transformation from fossil fuels to a future based on renewable, infinite energy resources.
 People are going to invest more in sustainability and sustainable products or experiences.
 Forward-thinking businesses will profit even more from a sustainable business approach.